ethangela/symmary_sentiment/README.md

 ### 3. Separate to Presentation and Q&A texts

-After text pre-processing steps, we need clean presentation text as well as the list of clean Q&A paris.
-The obtained results can found in this directory.
+After text pre-processing steps, we separately build clean presentation text and clean Q&A paris.

 ## Sentiment Comparisons
-### We first build the summary texts for each of the three companies (see `summaries` directory), and then analyse the summary separately for presentation and Q&A
+### We first build the summary texts separately for presentation and Q&A for each of the three companies (see `summaries` directory), and then analyse the summary.

 ### 1. Infosys: